-Junior - A competitor who is under the age of twenty-one years on the 31st December in the year of competition.
+Junior - Competitors will remain as Juniors until the 31st of December of the year in which they become 21 years of age.
 Proof of age may be required.

 Veteran - A competitor who is sixty years of age or over on the first day of the particular competition.
 Proof of age may be required.